victoreeckh/Renewable_Energy_notes/pages/Materials and technologies for PV cells.md

 			- Idea:
 				- Replace solar cell by cheaper passive optical system like a lens or a mirror
 					- optimise cell area
+					- Only direct part (and not diffused part) can be concentrated
 				- Concentration increases efficiency ($$V_{OC} \sim ln(I_{sc})$$)
 				- Thus:
 				  $$